hirunatan/macadjan/README.md

 macadjan
 ========

-Mapping and Catalog with Django
+Mapping and Catalog with Django.